keith/lsp_spinner.nvim/README.md

 ## lsp_status

-Nvim plugin to retrieve the name of the running LSP client(s) and display a spinner when a job is in progress.
+Nvim plugin to display the name of the running LSP server(s) and a spinner when a job is in progress.

 ### install